 Senior Academic Officer & Staff

-Dr. Ortega leads the development and implementation of the academic mission of the University of North Carolina.
-She advises the UNC President and the Board of Governors on academic issues.
-She works with the Chancellors and Chief Academic Officers of the seventeen constituent institutions in the implementation and assessment of University-wide initiatives in academic affairs.
+Dr. Arden leads the development and implementation of the academic mission of the University of North Carolina.
+He advises the UNC President and the Board of Governors on academic issues.
+He works with the Chancellors and Chief Academic Officers of the seventeen constituent institutions in the implementation and assessment of University-wide initiatives in academic affairs.